PietroPizzoccheri/progetto-reti-logiche/README.md

 # Logic Networks final test Polimi - ENG

-In this project, developed in collaboration with [Luca Zani](https://github.com/zaniluca), we created a floating-point multiplier compliant with the IEEE754 standard using Xilinx ISE.
-The project can also handle denormalized numbers and was presented as the final exam for the "Logic Networks" course at the Politecnico di Milano, Cremona campus.
+In this project, developed in collaboration with [Luca Zani](https://github.com/zaniluca), we designed and implemented a digital multiplier for IEEE 754 standard floating-point numbers, in VHDL.
+Focused on sign-bit handling, exponent normalization, mantissa multiplication, rounding and hardware pipelining to deliver high-speed arithmetic logic with minimal latency and hardware overhead..
+The project can also handle denormalized numbers and was presented as the final exam for the "Digital Logic Design" course at the Politecnico di Milano, Cremona campus.
 (Final grade: 30/30)

 ![Project Specifications](progetti-2024_page-0001.jpg)